adobe/styleguide/opensource/doc-style.md

 ### Preferred usages

-#### Login vs. log in.
+#### Login vs. Log In.

 A "login" is a noun (one word), as in "Enter your login".
 "Log in" is a compound verb (two words), as in "Log in to the terminal".

 ### Oxford comma

-One way in which we differ from AP style is that Docker’s docs use the [Oxford comma](http://en.wikipedia.org/wiki/Serial_comma) in all cases.
-That’s our position on this controversial topic, we won't change our mind, and that’s that!
+One way in which we differ from AP style is that Adobe's developer documentation uses the [Oxford comma](http://en.wikipedia.org/wiki/Serial_comma) in all cases.

-### Code and UI text styling
+### Code and UI Text Styling

 We require `code font` styling (monospace, sans-serif) for all text that refers to a command or other input or output from the CLI.
 This includes file paths